harryleesan/k8-manifest-cluster-checker/README.md

 ## Introduction

 This **Go** app checks your local manifests (`.yml` files) against your Kubernetes cluster and does a `diff` to display any discrepancies.
+This only works for manifests that have been created using `kubectl apply`.

 Currently, the files that will be checked **must be named** `deployment.yml` and `service.yml` with a **single** resource definition in each file.
 Thus, only `Deployment` and `Service`